Why do These Match? Explaining the Behavior of Image Similarity Models: Salient Attributes for Network Explanations (SANE)

-{\bf Manipulating both images} would result in NM forward passes through the image similarity model (for N, M the number of query and reference image manipulations, respectively), which is prohibitively expensive unless M $<<$ N. But we need only an accurate saliency map for the query image, and so we set M $<<$ N in our experiments.
+{\bf Manipulating both images} would result in $NM$ forward passes through the image similarity model (for $N$ query and $M$ reference image manipulations), which is prohibitively expensive unless $M<< N$.
+But we only need an accurate saliency map for the query image, so we set $M << N$ in our experiments.
 There is another danger: for example, consider two images of clothing items that are similar if either they both contain or do not contain a special button.
 Masking out the button in one image and not the other would cause a drop in similarity score, but masking out the button in both images would result in high image similarity.
-These conflicting results could make accurately identifying the correct image regions contributing to a decision difficult.
+These conflicting results could make accurately identifying the correct image regions contributing to a score difficult.

-The alternative is to {\bf manipulate the query image} alone, \ie keep a fixed reference.
+The alternative is to {\bf manipulate the query image} alone, and use a fixed reference.
 We evaluate saliency maps produced by both methods in Section~\ref{sec:saliency_eval}.